apollographql/apollo-ios/ROADMAP.md

 # 🔮 Apollo iOS Roadmap

-**Last updated: Dec 2022**
+**Last updated: Jan 2023**

-For up to date release notes, refer to the project's [Change Log](https://github.com/apollographql/apollo-ios/blob/main/CHANGELOG.md).
+For up to date release notes, refer to the project's [Changelog](https://github.com/apollographql/apollo-ios/blob/main/CHANGELOG.md).

 > **Please note:** This is an approximation of **larger effort** work planned for the next 6 - 12 months.
 It does not cover all new functionality that will be added, and nothing here is set in stone.
 Also note that each of these releases, and several patch releases in-between, will include bug fixes (based on issue triaging) and community submitted PR's.